spica-engine/spica/docs/content/guide/storage.md

 - In the Cloud Console, go to the Service Accounts page.
 - Click Select a project, choose a project, and click Open.
 - Find the row of the service account that you want to create a key for.
-In that row, click the More more_vert button, and then click Create key.
+In that row, click to the More button, and then click to the Create key button.
 - Select the Key type as JSON and click Create.

 Clicking Create downloads a service account key file.
 Make sure to store this file securely, because it can be used to authenticate as your service account.